Our Mission & Goals

 New rounds of prototyping and research began again in 1983 after Thomas returned to work full time with Wind Harvest.
 Unfortunately, President Reagan and the new Republican governor of California eliminated support for wind and renewable energy, so the company had no clear opportunities to bring its new VAWTs into commercial production and sales.
 Nevertheless, Wagner and Francis were able to bring in more investors to fund the new iterations of the company’s Windstar VAWTs, which Thomas created with the help of his son Dean.

 At the end of 2005, Kevin Wolf began to work full time for WHC after having acted as a consultant during the previous five years.
 The first objective was to create Wind Harvest International, a new entity.
 This was completed in the middle of 2006 with support from more than 90 percent of WHC's shareholders.
 The next years saw Thomas work on designing a much larger version of the Windstar VAWT.
-Meanwhile, Wolf and Wagner raised more capital to embark on the first modeling of the coupled vortex effect, which would lay the groundwork for the modern H-type design found in the G168 VAWT Systems.
+Meanwhile, Wolf and Wagner raised more capital to embark on the first modeling of the coupled vortex effect, which would lay the groundwork for the modern H-type design found in the WHI Harvester series of VAWTs.

-In spring of 2017, WHI is working to close its Series B Round of investment that will allow it to fully certify and commercialize the VAWT that will open up the “understory” wind farm market.
-It is seeking projects sites for G168 sales and installations in 2018.
+In winter of 2018, WHI is working to raise capital to fully certify and commercialize the Harvester VAWT that will open up the “understory” wind farm market.
+It is seeking projects sites for sales and installations in 2019.
 It is open to licensing opportunities.
-It is preparing for a CEC grant.
+It is seeking grant opportunities.
 It is continuing in the long Wind Harvest history of steadily moving forward.

 We now dream of immense numbers of arrays of whirling VAWT “stars” using the synergy of coupled vortices and the earth-wind boundary layer to help us climb back up the precipice, on the edge of which we are collectively hanging, and create a better future for all life on planet Earth.